chiupam/tutorial/Loon/Plus_EN/Remote_Proxy_EN.md

 # Say a few more words

--Important reminder: Fill in the name of the server provider in the `Alias` column and cannot be the same as the name of `Filter subscription node` or `Policy group`! ! !
+- Important reminder: Fill in the name of the server provider in the `Alias` column and cannot be the same as the name of `Filter subscription node` or `Policy group`! ! !

--This method of subscribing to nodes generally adds more nodes.
+- This method of subscribing to nodes generally adds more nodes.
 It is recommended to use the following function of `filter subscription nodes` to filter the required nodes